BSc (Hons) Computer Game Development

 Why choose this course?

-- Building on the strong foundation of our successful Game Development programme, this course enjoys the benefits of close industry engagement, with regular visits and guest speakers as part of an integrated programme of presentations, discussion groups and social events.
+- Enjoy the benefits of close industry engagement with regular visits, notable guest speakers, presentations, discussion groups and social events.

 Key course features

 - This course is accredited by the British Computer Society.